remix-run/remix/examples/graphql-api/README.md

 # GraphQL API

 This example demonstrates using the Fetch API to query a GraphQL endpoint.
-It also makes use of a [GraphQL Code Generator](https://www.graphql-code-generator.com/) which introspects the GraphQL API in order to generate types that can be used in our useLoader hooks for strong, generated types.
+It also makes use of a [GraphQL Code Generator](https://www.graphql-code-generator.com/) which introspects the GraphQL API in order to generate types that can be used in our `useLoaderData` hooks for strong, generated types.

 ## Preview